pfnet/pfrl/examples/optuna/README.md

 ### Distributed Optimization

-You might have already noticed that the sample script can be executed in parallel, and distributed:
+The script is ready for parallel and distributed executions:

 ```bash
 # DB specs.
 We assume PostgreSQL here but you can use various backend DB engines.